zhahui/kasisto-server-api/README.md

 - [API Overview](api-overview.md)
 - [Swagger API Specification](kasisto-swagger.json)

+## Swagger Open API Initiative
+Kasisto utylizes <a href="http://swagger.io" target="_blank">Swagger</a>.
+You can turn our API spec into server-side code with <a href="https://github.com/swagger-api/swagger-codegen" target="_blank">Swagger Codegen</a>.

 ## Security and Authentication
+The following requirements must be met:

+* HTTPS
+* Secret Key in request headers must be verified
+* User token in request headers must be validated
+* Signed payload header must be validated

 ## Server Side Sample Code
 Server Side code samples to get you started.
 Code is available for multiple languages.